autowarefoundation/autoware-documentation/docs/design/autoware-architecture/localization/index.md

 #### Map prerequisites

-- Pose estimation might be unstable If there is no sufficient information necessary on the map.
-A testing framework is demanded to check if the map has sufficient information for pose estimation.
+- Pose estimation might be unstable if there is no sufficient information on the map.
+A testing framework is demanded to check if the map has adequate information for pose estimation.
 - Pose estimation might be unstable if the actual environment has different objects from the map.
 Maps need updates according to new objects and seasonal changes.
-- If multiple maps that have different coordinate systems each other are used, the misalignment between them can affect the localization performance.
+- If multiple maps with different coordinate systems are used, the misalignment between them can affect the localization performance.
 Maps have to be aligned to a uniform coordinate, or we require an alignment framework.

 #### Computational resources

-- Sufficient computational resources should be provided to keep the accuracy and computation speed.
+- Sufficient computational resources should be provided to maintain accuracy and computation speed.